deepss2/CS598_DLH_Project/README.md

 ```
 python3.8 baseline.py
 ```
-It will output all the result in `baseline/all_class.txt`.
+It will output all the result in `baseline/all_class.txt` including various n-gram width.

 ## CNN model
 ```